viktorahmeti/Chess/README.md

-# Chess
-A simple Java Chess Game with Swing
+# A simple Java Chess Game with Swing

-Homework project for FSHMN

-This is an IntelliJ project so all those standards apply

-Run from Main.main()
+Homework project for FSHMN.
+Includes a simple Swing UI with special Unicode Characters for chess pieces.
+It also contains error handling with custom exceptions.

+Run as Maven Project